Skip to content

 Bases: RuntimeError

-Raised when a preprocessing run is cancelled.
+Raised when a preprocessing run is cancelled via a stop event.

 tit.pre.qsi.docker_builder.DockerBuildError